pine3ree/pine3ree-pdo/README.md

     $username = '',
     $password = '',
     $options = [],
-    $ttl = 6, // drops the current connection after 6 seconds and establish a new one on demand
+    $ttl = 6 // drops the current connection after 6 seconds and establish a new one on demand );
-    $log = false
-);
 ```